vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 > We have observed that Europe has not proved as successful as the United
 > Stated in producing the dominant tech companies.
 Amazon, Apple, Facebook,
-> Google and Microsoft all American firms.
-Considering you're experiences in
+> Google and Microsoft are all American firms.
+Considering you're experiences
-> the startup scene in The Netherlands and Germany as well as the internation
+> in the startup scene in The Netherlands and Germany as well as the
-> startup scene beyond that, what would you attribute this phenomenon to.
+> internation startup scene beyond that, what would you attribute this
-> Which factors contribute to America's dominant position in startups and what
+> phenomenon to.
+Which factors contribute to America's dominant position in
-> are the differences between the startup ecosystems that allow for America to
+> startups and what are the differences between the startup ecosystems that
-> perform this exceptionally.
+> allow for America to perform this exceptionally.

 [^question]: Het ondernemers klimaat in Europa: We hebben gezien dat Europa niet zo succesvol is geweest als America in het produceren van de grote technologische bedrijven van de afgelopen decenia.
 Kijk bijvoorbeeld naar Google, Apple, Amazon, Facebook, Microsoft dat zijn allemaal Americaanse bedrijven.
 Jij hebt zowel in Nederland als Duitsland de start-up wereld van dichtbij meegemaakt en je hebt ook ervaring met de international start-up wereld.
 Wat zou jij zeggen dat 1 van de grote oorzaken is die hieraan ten grondslag ligt.
 Welke andere dingen liggen hieraan ten grondslag.
 Is er een groot verschil in het ondernemers klimaat van Nederland en Duitsland m.b.t. het bovenstaande?

-Mind you, I'm not an anthropologist, historian, sociologist or psychologist but merely an engineer with many opinions about topics I don't possess sufficient depth in even though I am constantly reading into these topics to "wisen up".
-It is therefore important to note that my musings represent opinions derived from anecdotes and whatever historical record I happen to be aware of, both of which will likely lead me down the path to a number of flawed conclusions but you may find a few points that seem reasonably sensible to entertain :wink:.
+Mind you, I'm not an anthropologist, economist, historian, psychologist or sociologist but merely an engineer with many opinions about topics I don't possess sufficient depth in even though I am constantly reading into these topics to "wisen up".
+It is therefore important to note that my musings represent opinions derived from anecdotes and whatever historical record I happen to be aware of, both of which will likely lead me down the path to a number of flawed conclusions but you may find a few points, at the very least an engineer's perspective, that may be reasonably sensible to entertain :wink:.

 > For simplicity's sake, I'll start each section of with a few focal points
 > which I'll dive into in the subsections of each chapter assuming that you